spicybung/JARDecompile/README.md

 # JarDecompile
-A decompiler for old Java .JAR formats.
+A decompiler for old Java .JAR packed formats, such as .CLASS.